Bridgy Fed

 To be implemented by subclasses.

-IDs are string identities that uniquely identify users, and are intended primarily to be machine readable and usable.
+IDs are string identities that uniquely identify users or objects, and are intended primarily to be machine readable and usable.
 Compare to handles, which are human-chosen, human-meaningful, and often but not always unique.

-Some protocols’ ids are more or less deterministic based on the id format, eg AT Protocol owns at:// URIs.
+Some protocols’ ids are more or less deterministic based on the id format, eg AT Protocol owns at:// URIs and DIDs.
 Others, like http(s) URLs, could be owned by eg Web or ActivityPub.

 This should be a quick guess without expensive side effects, eg no external HTTP fetches to fetch the id itself or otherwise perform discovery.

-Returns False if the id’s domain is in common.DOMAIN_BLOCKLIST.
+Returns False if the id’s domain is in domains.DOMAIN_BLOCKLIST.

 Parameters: